Falciighol/nodejs-image-storage/README.md

-# nodejs image upload example
+# Node.js image upload example
 This nodejs app use to upload and store image into mysql database, stroing image into folder using MIME stream and image path into database table.

 # Create db and table